Epoxy Resin Pour tips for Successful Epoxy Pours

 Learn how to create successful Epoxy Resin Pours with my best tips and a handful of previous Epoxy resin pour project.

-Before I dive into my best epoxy tips and tricks, let’s talk about epoxy products.
+Before I dive into my best epoxy tips and tricks, let’s talk about epoxy products and different brands.

 Difference between casting resin and epoxy resin?